ckaminer/challenges/CJK eloquent_ruby_arrays_and_strings.markdown

 ### 1. Special Characters in Strings

 * What does it mean to "escape" a character within a string?
+  - Escaping a character within a string is when you use a backslash to tell ruby that the following character has a different meaning that usual.
 * List 3 characters that have to be "escaped" when written in a string.
+  - quotes, n (new line), t (tab)
 * Use escape strings to generate a string containing your name and, on a separate line, your height in inches and feet.